 Who is the Retail Electric Supplier for Champaign’s Municipal Electric Aggregation Program?

-Through a Request for Qualifications process and a competitive fixed price bidding process, the City selected Integrys Energy Services, Inc. as the Retail Electric Supplier.
-On May 22, 2012, Council authorized the City Manager to execute a power supply agreement with Integrys to provide electricity for the City’s aggregation program for 24 months at a fixed price of $0.04149 per kilowatt hour, which includes 100 percent renewable energy.
+Through a Request for Qualifications process and a competitive price bidding process, the City selected Integrys Energy Services, Inc. as the Retail Electric Supplier.
+On May 22, 2012, Council authorized the City Manager to execute a power supply agreement with Integrys to provide electricity for the City’s aggregation program for 24 months at a price of $0.04315 per kilowatt hour, which includes 100 percent renewable energy.

 What does “opt-out” mean?